Research and innovation

 Innovation refers to how we create and implement more effective and safer processes, products and ideas.
 Melbourne Water aims for a culture of innovation across the whole business which will result in creative ideas, new ways of solving problems, and help us adapt to changes in our environment.

 - Shortcut nitrogen removal demonstration plant

 - Turning organic waste into renewable energy by co-digestion

-- Increasing water pump effiency through artifical intelligence
+- Increasing water pump efficiency through artificial intelligence

 - Greening the Pipeline Pilot Park, transforming old into new

-- The Internet of Things (IoT) and cathodic progection identified early pipe failure
+- The Internet of Things (IoT) and cathodic protection identified early pipe failure

 - Integrated Water Management: tool for long-term region-wide outlook